Best Double Sleeping Bag & Double Quilt For Backpacking 2026

-Recommended Ultralight 2 Person Sleeping Bag & Quilt
+Recommended Ultralight 2 Person Quilts & Bags

 From a technical perspective, a double sleeping bag for backpacking, or better yet a 2 person quilt, is advantageous because it allows for the sharing of body heat.
 Two partners in a 30° double may be as warm or warmer than separating out into two separate 20-25°s.
 What’s more, by eliminating redundant sidewall materials, a double sleeping bag or quilt is almost always slightly lighter weight than two comparably rated singles.
 Combined, these benefits yield some nice weight savings.

 Jump ahead to read more about double sleeping bag buyer considerations, and to decide if this system is right for you and your partner.
-And while you’re here, don’t miss our adjacent backpacking guides to sleeping bags, 0 degree sleeping bags, quilts, 0 degree quilts, sleeping pads, and winter sleeping pads.
+And while you’re here, don’t miss our adjacent backpacking guides to double sleeping pads, sleeping bags, 0 degree sleeping bags, quilts, 0 degree quilts, sleeping pads, and winter sleeping pads.

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.